Savings .com.au

 First home owners grant QLD

-The Queensland First Home Owners’ Grant provides $15,000 towards a potential first home owner’s deposit if they’re buying or building a new house, unit ,or townhouse worth less than $750,000.
+Until June 2025, the Queensland First Home Owners' Grant will provide $30,000 towards an eligible first home owner's purchase if they're buying or building a new house, unit, or townhouse worth less than $750,000.

 First home owners grant WA

-In WA, first home buyers can receive up to $10,000 towards buying or building new homes – it is no longer available for established properties.
+In WA, first home buyers can receive up to $10,000 towards buying or building new homes or those that have undergone substantial renovations.
+However, it's not available for those purchasing an existing home.

 Visit the Western Australian Government’s Department of Finance site for more information on how to apply.